lassiiter/shader-library/README.md

-Simply a nice place to arhive all my fun shader explorations
+Simply a nice place to archive all my fun shader explorations

 # Table of Contents